“Symbiotic Places”

 Painting and sculpting with wood and concrete becomes a metaphor for a dialogue between architecture and nature.
 An Oxymoron, an ambiguous conflict or dance between organic and geometric forms, between ruins and prosperity.

-I found a piece of wood in the garden of my art academy… I have tried to transform it into one of my sculptures but it was rotten and not possible to use it.
+I found a piece of wood in a garden… I have tried to transform it into one of my sculptures but it was rotten and not possible to use it.
 Thanks to the fire it became much more solid and I was able to sculpt it and created “Treating sculpture as a landscape”: a sort of burned landscape in a small scale, similar to a diorama.
 However, the interesting and beautiful thing is that after I have left the sculpture outside for couple of months, even though the wood was burned, it gave life to some mushrooms that grew on the surface.

 Your Feedback is important. please leave a comment below